-Why are The Monthly Active Rows for Salesforce mostly used by the history tables?
+Why are the Monthly Active Rows for Salesforce mostly used by the history tables?

 Use Fivetran's history mode instead of Salesforce's history tables

-Enable History Mode for the table and disable the history table in the schema tab of the connector.
+Enable History Mode for the table and disable the history table in the Schema tab of the connector.
 Read about history mode here.

 Disable Salesforce's history tables

 The purpose of the history tables is to capture every single change made to a particular record.
 When we sync that data, every change has a unique ID associated with it.
-We calculate an active row based off of the primary key of any give table, and the ID column of the history table is the primary key.
+We calculate an active row based off of the primary key of any given table, and the ID column of the history table is the primary key.

 From our docs on MAR (Monthly Active Rows):